 Second German Baptist Church

 On January 5, 1891, seventeen German Baptists organized a small congregation, the First German Baptist Church, under the leadership of Rev. F. Reichle and Rev. H. L. Dietz.
-The fledgling group had been a mission of the First German Baptist Church of Bethany (organized in 1879 and now the Bethany Baptist Church) who advised the new congregation to organize in Portland.
+The fledgling group had been a mission of the First German Baptist Church of Bethany (organized in 1879 and now the Bethany Baptist Church), which advised the new congregation to organize in Portland.
 Rev. Reichle was working as a representative of the German Baptist Mission in Oregon.

-The branches that Rev. Rabe and Rev. Kratt had begun in the outlying communities around Portland bore fruit with the arrival of German speaking immigrants from Russia who settled in Albina.
+The branches that Rev. Rabe and Rev. Kratt had begun in the outlying communities around Portland bore fruit with the arrival of German-speaking immigrants from Russia who settled in Albina.

 In the interim, Rev. Reichle, who had organized the First German Baptist Church, served the congregation without remuneration.

 Soon after the arrival of Rev. Bueermann in 1903, the construction of a church building and parsonage began on the lot at Rodney Avenue and Morris Street (construction began in 1904).
 There were about 140 members at this time.
 Rev. Bueermann was born in Hannover, Germany (1865) and came to America in 1879.
-He was called from the First German Baptist Church of Cleveland and became a beloved pastor of the church in Albina.
+He was called from the First German Baptist Church of Cleveland and became a beloved church pastor in Albina.

 In the interim, Rev. Reichle, who had organized the First German Baptist Church, served the congregation without remuneration.

 Soon after the arrival of Rev. Bueermann in 1903, the construction of a church building and parsonage began on the lot at Rodney Avenue and Morris Street (construction began in 1904).
 There were about 140 members at this time.
 Rev. Bueermann was born in Hannover, Germany (1865) and came to America in 1879.
-He was called from the First German Baptist Church of Cleveland and became a beloved pastor of the church in Albina.
+He was called from the First German Baptist Church of Cleveland and became a beloved church pastor in Albina.

 The church showed excellent progress and did fine work among the many German-speaking people who had settled in the Albina area.

 Rev. Paul Meier succeeded Rev. Bueermann on August 1, 1915.
-Rev. Meier married Miss Emma Bertuleit, and only three days after his marriage, and one and a half months as pastor, he died in the parsonage.
+Rev. Meier married Miss Emma Bertuleit, and only three days after his marriage and one and a half months as pastor, he died in the parsonage.

 Rev. Frederick Hoffmann became the pastor in 1916 and served ten years.
 About 1920, the church made extensive changes to the building.
 Work was done on the entrance, platform, and basement, and a pipe organ was installed.
-The total cost was $12,000 and the projects were led by Rev. Hoffmann.
+The total cost was $12,000, and the projects were led by Rev. Hoffmann.

-In 1927, Rev. Rutsch left for the Salem Baptist Church, and was followed by Rev. Wuttke.
+In 1927, Rev. Rutsch left for the Salem Baptist Church and was followed by Rev. Wuttke.
 Rev. Wuttke conducted evening services in English.
 A radio ministry in the German language was conducted along with the First German Baptist Church and the Bethany Baptist Church.
-Rev. Wuttke left the church in 1931 and was followed by Rev. Buenning who served for one year, and in turn was followed by Rev. Wahl who joined the church in 1933.
+Rev. Wuttke left the church in 1931 and was followed by Rev. Buenning, who served for one year, and in turn, was followed by Rev. Wahl, who joined the church in 1933.

 Rev. Wahl conducted the morning services in German, but English was used in the evening.
 The German language radio ministry continued.
 Rev. Wahl left the church at the end of August 1937.

 Rev. Paul Meier succeeded Rev. Bueermann on August 1, 1915.
-Rev. Meier married Miss Emma Bertuleit, and only three days after his marriage, and one and a half months as pastor, he died in the parsonage.
+Rev. Meier married Miss Emma Bertuleit, and only three days after his marriage and one and a half months as pastor, he died in the parsonage.

 Rev. Frederick Hoffmann became the pastor in 1916 and served ten years.
 About 1920, the church made extensive changes to the building.
 Work was done on the entrance, platform, and basement, and a pipe organ was installed.
-The total cost was $12,000 and the projects were led by Rev. Hoffmann.
+The total cost was $12,000, and the projects were led by Rev. Hoffmann.

-In 1927, Rev. Rutsch left for the Salem Baptist Church, and was followed by Rev. Wuttke.
+In 1927, Rev. Rutsch left for the Salem Baptist Church and was followed by Rev. Wuttke.
 Rev. Wuttke conducted evening services in English.
 A radio ministry in the German language was conducted along with the First German Baptist Church and the Bethany Baptist Church.
-Rev. Wuttke left the church in 1931 and was followed by Rev. Buenning who served for one year, and in turn was followed by Rev. Wahl who joined the church in 1933.
+Rev. Wuttke left the church in 1931 and was followed by Rev. Buenning, who served for one year, and in turn, was followed by Rev. Wahl, who joined the church in 1933.

 Rev. Wahl conducted the morning services in German, but English was used in the evening.
 The German language radio ministry continued.
 Rev. Wahl left the church at the end of August 1937.

 Rev. Henry Barnet began his work as pastor in November 1951.
-A men’s organization was formed in the church and in 1952 the church celebrated its 50th Anniversary.
+A men’s organization was formed in the church, and in 1952, the church celebrated its 50th Anniversary.

 Rev. Henry Barnet began his work as pastor in November 1951.
-A men’s organization was formed in the church and in 1952 the church celebrated its 50th Anniversary.
+A men’s organization was formed in the church, and in 1952, the church celebrated its 50th Anniversary.

 The former Immanuel Baptist Church at 103 NE Rodney became St. Mark Baptist Church.
 The St. Mark church was founded in 1964 under the leadership of Rev. E.C.
 Wilder and was dedicated in 1973.